2025 Quezon City floods: Reactions

-The Quezon City government vowed the official adoption of a QC Drainage Masterplan "as the sole source of the designs and implementation guide for all flood control projects in the city, whether it be local or nationa".
+The Quezon City government vowed the official adoption of a QC Drainage Masterplan "as the sole source of the designs and implementation guide for all flood control projects in the city, whether it be local or national".

 The Makabayan bloc described the floods as disastrous but already expected.
 With the flooding happening during the August 2025 flood control projects controversy, Makabayan condemned corrupt officials and contractors for enriching themselves through anomalous flood control deals.
 They also underscored that national government's lack of coordination with local governments.